The worker Canada erased

 When all is said and done, this case poses fundamental questions that every union leader, labour lawyer, and member of the judiciary should be forced to answer.

-• First, to the labour movement: Is this the intended purpose of unionism?
-A bureaucratic reflex for institutional self-preservation at the expense of the very member it exists to serve?
+First, to the labour movement: Is this the intended purpose of unionism?
+A bureaucratic reflex for institutional preservation that left the individual without remedy?
 Is “solidarity” a mere slogan, abandoned the moment a worker stands alone against the apparatus?

-• Second, to the judiciary: Is this the intended function of Canadian justice?
-A ritualistic adherence to procedure over substance?
+Second, to the judiciary: Is this the intended function of Canadian justice?
+An adherence to procedure that overshadowed substantive examination?
 A system of deference where the standard of “reasonableness” provides a legal shield for the factually absurd?

 If the answer to these questions is yes, then these institutions have become untethered from their founding principles – one of solidarity, the other of truth.